SystemsApproach/book/preface.rst

    as importantly, in the context of the commerial forces that are shaping the Internet and Cloud.
-This has minimal impact on the technical details presented throughout the book, but it is discussed in a new *Broader Perspective* section at the end of each chapter.
+This has minimal impact on the technical details presented throughout the book, but it is discussed in a new *Perspective* section at the end of each chapter.
 We hope one side-effect of this discussion is to foster an appreciation for the Internet’s continuous evolution, and the opportunity for innovation this represents.

 More specifically, the 6th Edition includes the following major changes:

--  New Section 1.6 introduces the recurring *Cloudification* theme.
+-  New Perspective Section in Chapter 1 introduces the recurring *Cloudification* theme.
 -  New Section 2.8 describes the *Access Network*, including Passive Optical Networks (PON) and 5G’s Radio Access Networks (RAN).
 -  Section 3.4 updated to include descriptions of *White-Box Switches* and *Software-Defined Networks* (SDN).
--  New Section 3.5 describes *VXLANs* and the role of overlays in the Cloud.
+-  New Perspective Section in Chapter 3 describes *VXLANs* and the role of overlays in the Cloud.
--  New Section 4.5 describes how the *Cloud* impacts the Internet’s structure.
+-  New Perspective Section in Chapter 4 describes how the *Cloud* impacts the Internet’s structure.
 -  Section 5.3 expanded to include a description of *gRPC*.
 -  Sections 6.3 and 6.4 updated to include descriptions of *TCP CUBIC, DCTCP,* and *BBR*.